Skip to content

 Service overview Close Open

-The data generated from our renal toxicity assays provides a comprehensive understanding of the safety profile of your compounds by testing parameters which follow regulatory guidelines, giving you confidence in your lead candidates ahead of further in vivo animal testing.
+The data is generated by testing parameters which follow regulatory guidelines, giving you confidence in your decisions around your lead candidates ahead of further in vivo animal testing.

-Our project timelines are short due to our regular supply of fresh kidney tissue.
-The robust data generated by our scientific experts will guide you in confidence for key decision-making steps.
+Our project timelines are short thanks to our regular supply of fresh kidney tissue.
+The robust data generated by our scientific experts will confidently guide you through your key decision-making steps.

 Assay design